tkumar012/tkumar012.github.io/04_Book.md

 Wealth and dignity, in turn, fundamentally shape how citizens participate in the broader political arena.
 They are emboldened  to make demands of their local government.
 They are, furthermore,  especially motivated to do so as they seek to advance their own interests and protect the value of their new homes.

 Based on studies of three housing policies, administrative data, household surveys, a natural experiment, an 18 year panel study,  and in-depth qualitative interviews,  I argue that subsidized homeownership helps even the poorest households build wealth, live with dignity, and exercise their voice as citizens--in both rural and urban areas.

+Ultimately, this is a book about both policy and behavior.
+I explore the effects of a widespread yet understudied policy on individual behavior.
+Through the process, I reveal novel theoretical insights about how upwardly mobile citizens make decisions.

 *Manuscript in progress, chapters available upon request*